Louisiana Louisiana Nonresident Income Tax Return Instructions

 Historical Past-Year Versions of Louisiana Form IT-540Bi

-We have a total of four past-year versions of Form IT-540Bi in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form IT-540Bi in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 TaxFormFinder Disclaimer: